gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 Release trains (3.1.z, 3.2.z, 4.y, 5.y) each have a branch originating from
 devel.
 Code freeze of each new release train is marked by the creation of the `release-x.y` branch.
-At this point no new features are added to the release-x.y branch.
+At this point, no new features are added to the release-x.y branch.
 All fixes and commits first get into devel.
 From there, only bug fixes get backported to the relevant release branches.
 From the release-x.y branch, actual release code snapshots